Vacuum muon decay and interaction with laser pulses

 We note from \figref{fig:totRate} the effect of laser pulse interference on muon decay is a suppression of the rate, up to around half the vacuum value.
 Although the effect is quantum mechanical in nature, the parameter controlling pulse interference, $\Omega$, is entirely classical.
 Because the Volkov wavefunction is semiclassical exact, the nonlinear phase term from the muon and electron, $S_{a}(\Phi)$, can be understood as originating from the net change in the position of the muon and electron due to acceleration in the laser field.
 Explicitly, ${\Omega = p\cdot[x_{f}(\xi)-x_{f}(0)]}$ where $x_{f}(\xi)$ is the muon position after interacting with the laser pulse of intensity parameter $\xi$.
-In very intense fields, classical radiation reaction may significantly modify a charge's trajectory in a plane wave background.
+By artificially `turning off' the muon-laser or electron-laser coupling by setting $\xi_{\mu}$ or $\xi_{e}$ to zero, we find that the dependence of the total rate most closely matches the electron-laser interaction (see Supplementary B \cite{supp}).
+This suggests that the decay of other heavy particles to electrons or positrons may be affected by the same mechanism.
+In very intense fields, or fields with a sufficiently long duration, classical radiation reaction may significantly modify a charge's trajectory in a plane wave background.
 Here, the radiation reaction parameter for the muon or electron is $\nu = (2/3)\alpha\eta\xi^{2}\Phi$.